vmware-archive/liota/README.md

 This layer takes care of supporting DCC’s, which can be hosted anywhere; on-prem, public or private cloud.
 It is potentially the most important and complex layers of liota.
 It provides flexibility to developers for choosing the data-center components they need and using API’s provided by liota.
 With help of this layer developers may build custom solutions.
 The layer implements basic API’s and encapsulates them into unified common API’s required to send data to various DCC’s.
-Graphite5 and vROps (vRealize Operations) are currently the data-center components supported by the first version of liota.
+Graphite and vROps (vRealize Operations) are currently the data-center components supported by the first version of liota.
 New DCC’s can easily be integrated in this layer as it follows a plug in-plug out design.

-Liota – Sample Code Below is a sample code developed using liota for the Intel DK-3006 IoT gateway.
-A temp metric is defined and its values are collected from a USB-temperature sensor connected to the USB-1 port of the DK-300.
+Liota – Sample Code Below is a sample code developed using liota for the a representative IoT gateway.
+A temp metric is defined and its values are collected from a USB-temperature sensor connected to the USB-1 port of the gateway.
 The metric values are streamed to vROps;

 ```python